nazmulsujon/bi-cycle-store/README.md

-# 🚴 Bi-Cycle Store (B4A2V4)
+# 🚴 Bi-Cycle Store

 An Express.js application with TypeScript and MongoDB, designed to manage a bicycle store.
-This project enables CRUD operations for bicycles and orders, ensures data validation using Mongoose, and includes features like inventory management and revenue calculation.
+This project enables CRUD operations for bicycles and orders, ensures data validation using Mongoose and Zod, and includes features like inventory management and revenue calculation.

 ## Project Structure